 - 1. Purpose.
 This district is established to provide for economic development and job opportunities by accommodating certain light industrial and business uses and related uses with limited environmental and visual impact that wish to locate in an area of like uses, all to be developed and operated according to standards that will ensure maintenance of a park-like atmosphere.
 Activities in PIN districts shall have limited traffic and other impacts on uses in other districts through proper location on major streets, adherence to ordinance performance standards and provision of open space and physical buffers as prescribed. - 2.
 Qualifying lands.
 Lands qualifying for inclusion in the PIN zoning district shall be PIN on the date of passage of this chapter, or other lands within areas mapped as urban expansion, urban development area, or village expansion in the comprehensive plan which are served by or planned for connections to public sewer and water.
 The minimum area required to create a district shall be five (5) acres of total contiguous land. - 3.
 Uses permitted by right.
-The following uses are permitted by right, subject to compliance with all approved plans and permits, development standards and performance standards contained in this chapter: - A. Animal hospital.

-- B. Assembly of electrical appliances, electronic instruments and devices, radios and phonographs, including the manufacture of small parts.

-- C. Business or trade school.

-- D. Cabinets, furniture and upholstery shop.

-- E. Cemetery, mausoleum or memorial park.

-- F. Civic club.
+The following uses are permitted by right, subject to compliance with all approved plans and permits, development standards and performance standards contained in this chapter: - A. Animal hospital. - B. Assembly of electrical appliances, electronic instruments and devices, radios and phonographs, including the manufacture of small parts. - C. Business or trade school. - D. Cabinets, furniture and upholstery shop. - E. Cemetery, mausoleum or memorial park. - F. Civic club.

 - G. Conference or training center.

 - H. Crematorium.

 - I. Day care center.

 - J. Equipment sales and service.

 - K. Financial services.

 - L. Fire, police, rescue facility.

 - M. Flex-industrial uses.

 - N. Homeless shelter.

 - O. Hotel, motel.

 - P. Laboratory.

 - Q. Laundry, dry cleaning plant.

 - R. Manufacture of musical instruments, toys, novelties, rubber and metal stamps.

 - S. Manufacture of pottery and figurines or other similar ceramic products, using only previously pulverized clay and kilns fired only by electricity or gas.

 - T. Manufacturing, compounding, processing, packaging or treatment of such products as bakery goods, candy, cosmetics, dairy products, drugs, perfumes, pharmaceuticals, perfumed toilet soap, toiletries, food and tobacco products.

 - U. Mini warehouse.

 - V. Monument stone works.

 - W. Office, administrative, business or professional.

 - X. Park and ride lot, of fifty (50) or fewer spaces.

 - Y. Pet, household.

 - Z. Post office.

 - AA.
 Printing service.

 - BB.
 Public use, public facility.

 - CC.
 Public utility lines, other.

 - DD.
 Public utility lines, water or sewer.

 - EE.
 Public utility substation.

 - FF.
 Research, experimental, testing or development activity.

 - GG.
 Retail sales and service incidental to any other permitted use.

-- HH.Storage warehouse.
+HH.Storage warehouse.

 - II.
-Solar energy system, minor.

-- ##.II.
-Telecommunication tower, attached.
+Jelecommunication tower, attached.

-- KK.JJ.
+- JJ.
 Veterinary service.

-- LL.KK.
+- KK.
 Wholesale business.

 - 4. Uses permissible by special use permit.
 The following uses may be permitted by the board of supervisors as special uses, subject to the requirements of this chapter:

 - A. Airport.

+- B. Farm machinery sales and service.

+- C. Feed and seed store and mill.

+- D. Kennel, indoor.

+- E. Motor vehicles rentals.

+- F. Park and ride lot of more than fifty (50) spaces.

+- G. Public utility plant, other.

+- H. Public utility plant, water or sewer.